 Southern Namibia includes several diverse attractions: the Kalahari Desert with the chance to interact with local people, the massive Fish River Canyon, the quirky fishing town of Luderitz and Kolmansklop ghost village…

 Southern Namibia offers diverse attractions.
-Yet it is often overlooked by visitors who don’t have quite enough time to spend in Namibia.
+Yet it is often overlooked by visitors who don’t have quite enough time in Namibia.
 But if you do have the time, the Kalahari Desert, Fish River Canyon and Luderitz are just some of the unique memories.
+(Ideally allow 4 nights for the south.)

-The breathtaking Kalahari Desert is not actually a desert at all.
+The breath-taking Kalahari Desert is not actually a desert at all.
 But 100 metres of deep red sand has created a vast area of waterless ground.
 Indeed the Kalahari is one of Africa’s last wildlife sanctuaries.
 Many nomadic herds of antelope such as gemsbok, kudu, eland, blue wildebeest and springbok find their home here.
-Predators are also well represented in the Kalahari Desert – especially after the summer rains when the Kalahari has nutritious new grasses.
-This include lion, leopard, cheetah, hyenas and black-backed jackals.
+Predators are also well-represented in the Kalahari Desert.
+Especially after the summer rains when the Kalahari has nutritious new grasses.
+This include lion, leopard, cheetah, hyenas and ubiquitous black-backed jackals.
 Two other prominent features of the Kalahari Desert are the vast communal nests of the Sociable weaver birds and, of course, the endearing colonies of meerkats.

-In the far south, the spectacular Fish River Canyon, over 300 million years old, is an awe-inspiring site.
+In the far south, the spectacular Fish River Canyon, over 300 million years old, is another awe-inspiring site.
 It’s one of the largest river-formed canyons in the world but with a minute fraction of the tourist hordes which descend on the Grand Canyon.
 Unlike its famous big brother, you will not have to share the experience with millions of others.
-Its remote location means it’s little visited.

 The canyon meanders for 160km through the barren landscape of southern Namibia.
 It reaches a depth of 550m and a width of 27km.
 We suggest an early start to appreciate the majesty of the canyon before the strong light washes the colour of the rocks away.
 There are several viewpoints which give magnificent vistas of the canyon.
 Hiking, nature drives and horse-riding are all on offer near to the Fish River Canyon.